venits/react-native-movable-view/README.md

 ```

 ### Support
-In case of any problem or more custom solution you can email me at:
+In case of any problem or more custom solution, you can email me at:

 tomasz.przybyl.it@gmail.com